The

 stench

-removal (stink is
+removal (stink is bad)

-Tomato juice does not remove skunk
+Tomato juice does not remove skunk stench

-If the stink is not on you, wear
+If the stink is not on you, wear gloves

-Put a quart of hydrogen
+- Put a quart of hydrogen peroxide

-peroxide into a bucket.
+into a bucket.

-Add a teaspoon or two of dish
+- Add a teaspoon or two of dish soap

-soap and swish it around with a sponge until it dissolves.
+and swish it around with a sponge until it dissolves.

-Add a small box of baking soda
+- Add a small box of baking soda

 (which will foam like crazy).

-Start sponging the stink off,
+- Start sponging the stink off,

 because the baking soda will only foam for a few minutes.

-Allow it to soak in for 5
+- Allow it to soak in for 5 minutes

-minutes before rinsing.
+before rinsing.

-The dish soap lifts out the stench so
+The dish soap lifts out the stench so the

-and neutralizes the stench.
+neutralizes the stench.
 The baking soda mops up whatever is left.

-Bleach is almost as good as peroxide,
+Bleach is almost as good as peroxide, and

-mixture neutralizes poison oak
+This mixture neutralizes poison

-is another oil.
+poison oak is another oil.

 This mixture takes pepper spray

-off your skin, but don't put it in
+off your skin, but don't put it in your

-then you can flush it out of your eyes with lots of water.
+neutralizer, then you can flush it out of your eyes with lots of water.

-Keep these ingredients outside, and
+Keep these ingredients outside, and buy

-or drive your car for them.
+drive your car for them.

-A bucket & sponge
+- A bucket & sponge

-Hydrogen peroxide
+- Hydrogen peroxide

-Baking soda (sodium
+- Baking soda (sodium bicarbonate) in

-bicarbonate) in moisture-proof packaging
+moisture-proof packaging

-Dish soap
+- Dish soap

-Remove lingering skunk stench from
+Remove lingering skunk stench from your

-trays of baking soda.
+baking soda.

-Some liquid soaps contain an
+Some liquid soaps contain an ingredient

-solution makes you cough, don't breathe it.
+you cough, don't breathe it.

 Wonderful